Replico-Stypa/replit.github.io/teams-pro/internal-tools-flask-sqlite-pico.md

 </html>
 ```

-Note how Flask uses Jinja templates, which lets us mix some Python-like functionality into our frontend, using tags such as `{% for task in tasks %}`.
 Our main loop goes through all the existing tasks and displays them.
 It adds update and delete buttons referencing each `task.id` so that these can be passed to the backend and our server-side code can perform the necessary operations on our database.

 In `login.html` add: